tomjoht/tomjoht.github.io/_restapicourse/pubapis_raml.md

 	  <raml-initializer></raml-initializer>
 	```

 	View the file in your web browser.
 Note that if the file doesn't load in Chrome, open it in Firefox.
 Chrome tends to block local JavaScript for security reasons.

 	{{tip}}Here's a <a href="http://learnapidoc.com/raml/specific.html">sample RAML API Console output</a> that integrates the weather.raml file.
 Here's a <a href="http://learnapidoc.com/raml/examples/weather.raml">generic RAML API Console</a> that allows you to insert your own RAML spec code.{{end}}

 ## Deliver doc through the RAML2HTML Utility

 Here's [an example](http://raml2html.leanlabs.io/github) of what the RAML2HTML output looks like.
+It's a static HTML output without any interactivity.

 To generate this kind of output: